Skip to Content

 Unsafe conditions, lengthy delays from construction, or sudden accidents can turn even the best-planned drive into a nightmare.
 Fortunately, today’s tools and technology make it easier than ever to stay informed and prepared, so there’s rarely an excuse to hit the road blindly.

-Injured in a Rain or Snow Related Las Vegas or Reno Car Accident?
+Injured in a Las Vegas or Reno Car Accident?

 If rain or any other type of road or weather condition has contributed to your crash, Sam & Ash Injury Law is here to fight for your full compensation: medical bills, lost wages, pain & suffering and more.
 There is never a single fee until we win for you.